 Cybersecurity.
 Cybercrime incidents cost the global economy more than US$1 trillion.3 Beyond dollars, cybercrime also represents a threat to infrastructure and intellectual property.
 To address this threat, collaborators in multiple sectors are furthering advances in cybersecurity.

-Health care.
-The Accelerated Access Collaborative (AAC) of the United Kingdom’s National Health Service (NHS) brings together patients, industry representatives, regulators, and various NHS entities to develop and accelerate innovative health solutions.6 AAC provides an online “single front door” that offers information and support to innovators, informs the market of NHS research needs, creates a conducive regulatory environment, and fast-tracks clinical development.
+Healthcare.
+The Accelerated Access Collaborative (AAC) of the United Kingdom’s National Health Service (NHS) brings together patients, industry representatives, regulators and various NHS entities to develop and accelerate innovative health solutions.6 AAC provides an online “single front door” that offers information and support to innovators, informs the market of NHS research needs, creates a conducive regulatory environment and fast-tracks clinical development.
 These efforts have speeded up the adoption of successful innovations such as software that identifies coronary artery disease without invasive surgery and a test for preeclampsia, a pregnancy complication.7 With added priorities arising from the pandemic, by early 2021, the AAC had supported more than 2,700 innovations.8

 Climate action.
-Governments are investing in jumpstarting cleaner technologies, with global warming being recognized as an existential challenge for the planet.9 The European Clean Hydrogen Alliance, launched in March 2020, is uniting industries with various public entities to develop and scale the use of low-carbon hydrogen energy in Europe.
+Governments are investing in jumpstarting cleaner technologies, with global warming being recognised as an existential challenge for the planet.9 The European Clean Hydrogen Alliance, launched in March 2020, is uniting industries with various public entities to develop and scale the use of low-carbon hydrogen energy in Europe.
 Member states are committing to directly invest €430 billion by 2030 to achieve specific project goals.10

 Another multinational effort, Mission Innovation, is driving investment in clean energy technologies.
-The project’s 23 member governments, including the United States, India, Saudi Arabia, Canada, Australia, Austria, the Netherlands, and the European Commission, expect to invest more than US$250 billion in clean energy research to reduce global emissions.
-The project’s goals include developing 50 large-scale urban experiments in green living, funding research in carbon dioxide removal, and investing in low-emission equipment for heavy industries.
+The project’s 23 member governments, including the United States, India, Saudi Arabia, Canada, Australia, Austria, the Netherlands and the European Commission, expect to invest more than US$250 billion in clean energy research to reduce global emissions.
+The project’s goals include developing 50 large-scale urban experiments in green living, funding research in carbon dioxide removal and investing in low-emission equipment for heavy industries.
 Different countries spearhead each mission—India and the Netherlands, for instance, are leading the Integrated Biorefineries Mission, which aims to develop alternative fuels for the transportation and chemical sectors.
 Investments to date have supported nearly 1,500 innovations that could avoid emissions of more than 21 gigatons of carbon dioxide annually by 2030.11

 The US Department of Energy (DOE) launched its first-ever inclusive energy innovation prize in September 2021.
 The new prize offers up to US$2.5 million in cash awards to “support entrepreneurship and innovation in communities historically underserved in climate and energy technology funding.”
 It also aims to lower barriers for entry and simplify application procedures for first-time applicants.12